-Resolving Disputes Through the PayPal Resolution Center
+Navigating the PayPal Resolution Center

+This portal is a great way to enable collaboration with buyers and resolve disputes.
 Customers can use the PayPal Resolution Center to:

 - Resolve an account limitation